GluuFederation/docs-ce-prod/docs/source/tutorials/scim2-user-registration.md

 # User Registration with SCIM

 ## Overview
-SCIM service has many use cases.
+The [SCIM service](../user-management/scim2.md) included in the Gluu Server has many use cases.
 One interesting and often arising is that of coding your own user registration process.
 With your SCIM endpoints you can build a custom application to enter users to your LDAP directory.

 ## Important Considerations